elenavrm/elenavrm/README.md

 When I'm not coding, you can find me:

-- Exploring new technologies and keeping up with the latest trends in web development
+- Exploring new technologies and keeping up with the latest trends in tech world
-- Reading books on personal development and technology
+- Reading all kind of books
 - Traveling and experiencing new cultures
 - Enjoying a good cup of matcha while brainstorming new project ideas
-- Biohacking, beauty and wellness practices
+- Practicing biohacking, beauty and wellness routines

 ---